Tacloban City

 Santo Niño Parish Church (Tacloban’s Old Church)

 Less visited than the main cathedral, this historic church features traditional Filipino-Spanish architecture, aged wooden pews, and a tranquil atmosphere.
+The Santo Niño Parish Church serves as a significant place of worship for the Roman Catholic community in Tacloban.
 It’s an ideal spot for reflection away from the tourist path.

 Tacloban City Public Market